Kennesaw State University is now accepting applications for a

 For more than 50 years, Kennesaw State University has been known

 for its entrepreneurial spirit and sense of community.
-Offering
+A leader in

-north of Atlanta and combines a suburban setting with access to one
+north of Atlanta, and combines a suburban setting on two

-graduate degrees, including a growing number of doctoral programs.
+and graduate degrees, including a growing number of doctoral

-to becoming a world-class academic institution positioned to
+State is committed to becoming a world-class academic institution

-broaden its academic and research missions and expand its scope on
+positioned to broaden its academic and research missions and expand

 Kennesaw State University, a member of the University System of

 Georgia, is an Equal Opportunity/Affirmative Action employer and